-Providers may submit additional address information or modify their current information through the ForwardHealth Portal or by using the Provider Change of Address or Status (F-01181 (07/12)) form.
+Providers may submit additional address information or modify their current information using the demographic maintenance tool.

 Note: Providers are cautioned that any changes to their practice location on file with Wisconsin Medicaid may alter their ZIP+4 code information required on transactions.
 Providers may verify the ZIP+4 code for their address on the U.S. Postal Service Web site.